 Welcome to my academic page!

-👋 I have a Master’s in Social Research Methods from the London School of Economics and Political Science, and a Bachelor’s in Political Science and Government from the Pontifical Catholic University of Peru.
+👋 I am a quantitative researcher working at the intersection of public policy, social research and data analysis.
+I hold an MSc in Social Research Methods from the London School of Economics and Political Science and a Bachelor’s degree in Political Science and Government from the Pontifical Catholic University of Peru.

 Painting of the week: Ivan the Terrible and His Son Ivan (1883–85)

-🔍 Currently, I am a Research Assistant at the Care Policy and Evaluation Centre, LSE, and Researcher at the Observatorio de Reformas PolĂticas en AmĂ©rica Latina.
-My research focuses on political reforms, public policy, and governance.
+🔍 I am currently a Research Assistant at the Care Policy and Evaluation Centre (LSE) and a Researcher at the Observatorio de Reformas Políticas en América Latina.
+My research spans health and social care, public policy, political institutions and governance, with a particular interest in applying quantitative methods to understand variation across populations and places.

-✨ Beyond my academic work, I hold a profound fascination for art, particularly paintings stemming from the Impressionist movement.
-I frequently curate and share artworks that catch my attention on my Art Blog.
+✨ Outside research, I have a longstanding interest in art, particularly painting.
+I occasionally curate works that catch my attention on my Art Blog.

 Last Post: